E-commerce in Belgium

 Waste regulations

 The Flemish waste law, the Afvalstoffenwet, is part of the WEEE regulation.
 There is a so-called 'acceptance duty' for discarded batteries.
-If you sell toys that contain batteries, for instance, you are responsible for collecting the discarded batteries.
+If you sell toys that contain batteries, for instance, you are responsible for collecting and processing the discarded batteries.
 Register your company with OVAM before you sell your products on the Belgian market.
 You will be fined if you do not follow the rules.
 Even if you only send one shipment.

 Packaging Act